Skip To Main Content

 This indication is approved under accelerated approval based on response rate and durability of response.
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in a confirmatory trial(s).

-Cytokine Release Syndrome (CRS), including serious or fatal reactions, can occur in patients receiving COLUMVI.
+BOXED WARNING: Cytokine Release Syndrome (CRS), including serious or fatal reactions, can occur in patients receiving COLUMVI.
 Premedicate before each dose, and initiate treatment with the COLUMVI step-up dosing schedule to reduce the risk of CRS.
 Withhold COLUMVI until CRS resolves or permanently discontinue based on severity.

 Warnings and Precautions